Parkes Elvis Festival

-The Parkes Elvis Festival is an annual event celebrating the music and the legend of Elvis Presley held in early January in the Australian New South Wales regional town of Parkes.

-The first festival in 1993 was simply a one night performance attracting 300 attendees.
-From then, it has grown to become a five-day-long festival of all things Elvis.
-The Festival now offers more than 200 events for fans to shake, rattle and roll their way around and continues to attract more than 25,000 people to Parkes.
+The Parkes Elvis Festival is an Australian annual event celebrating the music and the legend of Elvis Presley held on the second weekend in January in the New South Wales regional town of Parkes.
+The first festival in 1992 was a one-night performance attracting 300 attendees.
+From then, it has grown to become a five-day-long festival.
+The festival now includes more than 200 events and continues to attract more than 25,000 people to Parkes annually.

 History

 First event

-The first Parkes Elvis Festival, held in 1992, was a one night event attracting 200 people.
-It was held at Graceland Restaurant to commemorate Elvis' birthday.
+The first Parkes Elvis Festival, held in 1992, was a one-night event attracting 200 people.
+It was held at Graceland Restaurant to commemorate Presley's birthday.
 Over the next few years more events were added and the festival was extended to two days with a few hundred people attending.

 2005

 By January 2005, the attendance had increased to 3,500 people.

 2006

-In January 2006, there was a 40 per cent increase with 5,000 seeing the festival and it injected an estimated $8 million into the Parkes economy.
+In January 2006, there was a 40 per cent increase with around 5,000 attending the festival and it injected an estimated $8 million into the Parkes economy.